msadiqraza/anythingllm-embed/README.md

 - `data-temperature` — Override the chat model temperature.
 This must be a valid value for your AnythingLLM LLM provider.
 If unset it will use the embeds attached workspace model temperature or the system setting.

+**Language & Localization**

+- `data-language` — Set the language for the chat interface.
+If not specified, it will default to English (en).
+Currently supported languages: en (English).

 **Style Overrides**

 - `data-chat-icon` — The chat bubble icon show when chat is closed.
 Options are `plus`, `chatBubble`, `support`, `search2`, `search`, `magic`.